distributed-sys/ec2tools/README.md

 --region us-west-1,us-east-1,eu-west-1 --instance-type c3.large --security-group my-sg
 ```

-Once completed, the details will be recorded into a local json file named test1.json.
+Once completed, details of the created cluster will be recorded into a local json file named test1.json.
 You can now list the details:
 ```
 python manage_cluster.py --mode list --cluster-name test1
 ```

-You can now use these nodes to run your applications.
-Once done and no longer required, you can terminate all nodes.
+Once done with the created cluster, terminate all nodes -
 ```
 python manage_cluster.py --mode terminate --cluster-name test1
 ```